Track3/hermit/README.md

 [params]
   customCSS = ["css/foo.css", "css/bar.css"]
 ```
 You can reference as many stylesheets as you want.
-Their paths need to be relative to the `static` folder.
+Their paths need to be relative to the `static` folder or they can be network resources.

+#### Code injection

+You can inject any html code to every page's document head or right above the closing body tag.
+This makes it easier to add any html meta data, custom css/js, dns-prefetch etc. To do this you simplely need to creat a file at site's `layouts/partials/extra-head.html` or `layouts/partials/extra-foot.html`, code inside will be injected to every page.

 ## Acknowledgments